AdaCore/aws/readme.txt

    - Implements a set of JavaScript templates to ease Ajax (Asynchronous JavaScript language and XML demos) based developments with with AWS.
      This is also known as XML HTTP Requests.

+   - Add support for partial downloads on client and server side.
+AWS can now properly answer to download managers that can stop and restart a download.

    - Plus many small fixes, enhancements, API comments, and documentation work.